• Skip to primary navigation

 Chillies

 The Chilli here adds colour more then heat.
-If you are using powder instead and have a particularly potent Red Chilli Powder, don’t use it.
+If you have a particularly potent Red Chilli Powder, don’t use it.
 This is not meant to be a spicy curry.

 Spices